School friendships for autistic children and teenagers: what to expect

 School mentors and buddies

 If your autistic child is paired with a peer, teacher or support person, this person can help them make sense of the way other children are acting.
-This person can also guide autistic children on what to say and how to act around others.
+This can help your child practise social skills, get to know other children and be a starting point for friendships.

 Drama classes